Sciolari Classic Wall Lamp

 Designer: Gaetano Sciolari (1927-1994).

-Other versions: This wall lamp/sconce was also made with two lamps and made as a chandelier and table lamp.
+Other versions: This Sciolari classic wall lamp exists with two lamps and was made as a chandelier and table lamp.

 Manufacturer: Sciolari Illuminazione, Rome and Milan, Italy.